1 SHRM Certification Credit!

 In addition, Heather provides guidance to financial services companies navigating both regulatory requirements and employment law considerations, such as conducting internal investigations, reporting employment terminations to regulators, conducting background checks, record keeping requirements for electronic communications, and developing compliant social media policies and procedures.

 Dr. Megan Leasher is the Director of Talent, Growth and Development for Bon Secours Mercy Health in Cincinnati, Ohio.
 With 48 hospitals, thousands of providers, over 1,000 points of care and 60,000 employees across two countries, Bon Secours Mercy Health one of the largest U.S. health care systems, as well as Ireland’s largest private health provider.
 In her role, she leads talent management, including succession planning, performance management, upskilling talent for the future of work and the strategy for talent assessment and measurement.
 Prior to her role at Bon Secours Mercy Health, Dr. Leasher led the People Science practice for Macy’s Inc. and served as a Senior Consultant for Chally Group Worldwide.
 She serves as an executive coach for Five Capitals and has led research initiatives for the Cincinnati USA Regional Chamber and Women in the Marketplace, a ministry for working women.
 An avid speaker, she has presented at national and regional conferences, corporate meetings, universities and non-profit events.

 RSVP by: February 14, 2020

 *PrePayment is required to attend.
 Visa, Mastercard, American Express and Discover are accepted.

-Please note there is an additional $5 registration fee for walk-ins.
+Please note there is an additional $5 late fee for walk-ins.
 Walk-ins are not guaranteed a spot after online registration closes.